abzymalik/Portfolio_Web/README.md

 ## Overview

-This is my personal **3D interactive portfolio website** created to showcase my projects, skills, and experience as a Computer Science student.
+This is my personal **interactive portfolio website** created to showcase my projects, skills, and experience as a Computer Science student.
 The website focuses on delivering a **clean UI**, **smooth animations**, and a **responsive design** that works seamlessly across devices.

 It serves as a professional platform to:
 - Share my technical and creative work